git-trending-rank/git-trending-rank.github.io/content/post/trending-monthly-2025年6月.md

       agenticSeek</a></p>
 				<p>
       Fully Local Manus AI.
 No APIs, No $200 monthly bills.
-Enjoy an autonomous agent that thinks, browses the web, and code for the sole cost of electricity. 🔔 Official updates only via @Martin993886460.
+Enjoy an autonomous agent that thinks, browses the web, and code for the sole cost of electricity. 🔔 Official updates only via twitter @Martin993886460.
 Any other account is fake.
     </p>
 				<div class="repo-stats">
 					<div>
 						<span>🔠 Python</span>
-						<span>⭐ 14374</span>
+						<span>⭐ 14447</span>
-						<span>🔱 1226</span>
+						<span>🔱 1235</span>
 					</div>
 				<div class="stars-today">⭐ 12554 stars this month</div>
 				</div>